ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 While the Markdown plugin is stable and ready to use, some issues were reported for it.
 Feel free to upvote 👍&nbsp; them on GitHub if they are important for you:

 * The horizontal rule is not yet supported by the {@link features/autoformat autoformatting} feature but it gets output to Markdown nevertheless if inserted using the toolbar button.
+GitHub issue: [#5720](https://github.com/ckeditor/ckeditor5/issues/5720).
 * Pasting Markdown-formatted content does not automatically convert the pasted syntax markers into properly formatted content.
 GitHub issues: [#2321](https://github.com/ckeditor/ckeditor5/issues/2321), [#2322](https://github.com/ckeditor/ckeditor5/issues/2322).
 * Tables will render as HTML output if there is no table head defined.
 GitHub issue: [#8575](https://github.com/ckeditor/ckeditor5/issues/8572).